The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 The Massachusetts Appeals Court is a court of general appellate jurisdiction.
-That means that the justices review decisions that the trial judges from the several Departments of the Trial Court have already made in many different kinds of cases.
+That means that the justices review decisions that the trial judges from the several Departments of the Trial Court have already made in many different kinds of civil and criminal cases.
 The Appeals Court also has jurisdiction over appeals from final decisions of three State agencies: the Appellate Tax Board, the Industrial Accident Board and the Commonwealth Employment Relations Board.

 When an appeal is filed, the Appeals Court justices read the appealing parties’ written arguments, referred to as “briefs," and in many cases also hear their arguments in a court session called an “oral argument.”
 They do not retry the cases or make factual determinations at oral argument, and only review decisions for errors of law and whether the errors made affected the outcome of the case decided below.